SwatiGul/stripeIntegration/README.md

    PS: A logfile will be created under my-app folder for any successful payment- successfulPayments_Log.

-9. To test the endpoint for processing orders for successful payments, first install Stripe CLI using the documentation: https://stripe.com/docs/stripe-cli
+9. To test the endpoint for processing orders asynchronously for successful payments, first install Stripe CLI using the documentation: https://stripe.com/docs/stripe-cli

    Now run following commands in the command prompt with current directory being where Stripe CLI is installed: